yeahbq/intro-to-mongoose/lets-mongoose.md

 ##- How do we connect to our database?
 var mongoose = require('mongoose');
 mongoose.connect('mongodb://localhost/movies');

 ##- What is a "model"?
-A constructor compiled from schemas definitions (1:1) from a schema
+A constructor compiled from schemas definitions (1:1) from a schema.
+Required to perform CRUD on mongoDB.

 ##- What is data denormalization and data deduplication?
 Database normalization, or simply normalization, is the process of organizing the columns